SICKAG/libsick_ldmrs/Readme.txt

 - Call ccmake: "ccmake .."
 - Enter "Release" as the build type
 - Type "c" to configure and "g" to generate, then "q" to quit
 - Call "make" to build the program.
-The executable (defalt name is LDMRS_Example.pc) is then located in the subdirectory "src".
+The executable (defalt name is LDMRS_Example) is then located in the subdirectory "src".

 Source code